YuxinSUN89/A-SIMPLE-TRADING-BOT/README.md

 ![](images/log.png)

 ## House keeping
+All transactions will be kept in the log folder.

 This algo uses New York local time(EST time zone).
 You might need to adjust daylight saving time based on your location.

 ## Disclaimer